 Oboe and piano were “instrumental” parts of my high school identity.
 I’m overjoyed that trumpet is an “instrumental” part of my son’s.
 Need a cheerleader for inclusion of music programs in schools?
 I’m your girl.

 Where would I be without my girlfriends?
 I shudder to imagine.

-I’m fascinated by nature, particularly waterfalls, gardens, birds, and animals of all kinds.
 Watching tiny lizards cavort in their natural habitat consumes me.
+My spirit animal is the hummingbird, and I love birds and animals of all kinds.
 I once removed a yogurt container from a skunk’s face, and I pick up stray garbage and recycle regularly.
-My spirit animal is the hummingbird, which I love.
+Nature makes life beautiful, and I strive to protect it.

 You may have greater or fewer than ten items on your list, and that’s absolutely fine.
 I could definitely add a few more to my list.
 But once you’ve identified your greatest passions, what happens next?
 ANYTHING YOU WISH!!
 Think of your list as the most essential THEMES of your life, and use them to inspire your stories.
 You’re free to explore any and all permutations of each one.
 What happens if your main character strives for one of your themes, but factors thwart him or her every step of the way?
 What happens if one of your themes is removed, controlled, or restricted?
 What do your characters experience, and how does that inspire them to to act?
 If you’re truly passionate about something, your passion will shine through your writing and give your stories HEART.

 I hope you found this idea inspiring and encouraging.
 Go forth and WRITE WHAT YOU LOVE!